Austria extends lockdown of Tyrol ski resorts

 More than 150,000 people have registered as newly unemployed since March 15, many of them from the hospitality and services sector, according to employment agency AMS, although the government has launched a 38 billion euros aid package and promised generous support for short-time working agreements.

-Joining large employers like Austrian Airlines, steelmaker Voestalpine and construction group Strabag , state rail operator OBB on Thursday said it would reduce working hours for up to 30% of its more than 40,000 staff after passenger transport came down 90%.
-(Reporting by Kirsti Knolle; editing by Nick Macfie)
+Joining large employers like Austrian Airlines, steelmaker Voestalpine and construction group Strabag, state rail operator OBB on Thursday said it would reduce working hours for up to 30% of its more than 40,000 staff after passenger transport came down 90%.